 But the resort quickly became a target of the area's white populace, leading to acts of vandalism, attacks on vehicles of Black visitors and even a 1920 attack by the Ku Klux Klan.

-The Bruces were undeterred and continued operating their small enclave, but under increasing pressure, the city condemned their property and other surrounding parcels in 1929, seizing it through eminent domain under the pretense of planning to build a city park.
+The Bruces were undeterred and continued operating their small enclave, but under increasing pressure, the city moved to condemn their property and other surrounding parcels in 1924, seizing it through eminent domain under the pretense of planning to build a city park.

-The resort was forced out of business, and the Bruces and other Black families lost their land.
+The resort was forced out of business, and the Bruces and other Black families ultimately lost their land in 1929.

 The families sued, claiming they were the victims of a racially motivated removal campaign.
 The Bruces were eventually awarded some damages, as were other displaced families.
 But the Bruces were unable to reopen their resort anywhere else in town.

 Despite the city claiming the land was needed for a city park, the property sat vacant for decades.
 It was not until 1960 that a park was built on a portion of the seized land, with city officials fearing the evicted families could take new legal action if the property wasn't used for the purpose for which it was seized.